Eugene Tssui: Media appearances

 Additionally, Tssui has appeared on various television channels, including PBS, the Discovery Channel, CTV News Channel and Asian television channels CCTV and SinoVision.
 A number of short films have featured him and his work as a subject, including "Nature's Blueprints."
 Tssui has also contributed to a number of short films, including "S.A.C.E.Y./SAFE PLACE ALTERNATIVE" and "Time To Save the Wolves," for which he composed the piano music.

 He has also been featured on radio and has interviewed with Jack Foley.

+Awards

+Tssui has received scholarships and grants from the Graham Foundation and the National Endowment for the Arts.